DanShappir/Seq/README.md

 assuming support for arrow functions.
 Now isn't that nice!

 As an interesting sideeffect, the Sequences library essentially eliminates the need for iterators, since all the iteration methods are applied directly on the generators.

+**Note:** throughout this document I will use the arrow notation for defining functions, even though Chrome currently does not support it (even though it does support generators and iterators).

 ## Installation
 Simply use [Bower](http://bower.io/):